Please note that by continuing to use this site you consent to the terms of our

 Windows Endpoint Protection Client

 Installer files in .exe format can be downloaded from the System\Overview page of the console.
 There are 32- and 64-bit installers for Windows.
 The installer file can be run manually, via a systems management product, or using an AD script.
-Manual installation can be completed with a single click, and finishes in seconds.
+The manual installation’s setup wizard can be completed with a single click, and finishes in seconds.

 The user interface on protected endpoints consists of a System Tray icon, whose menu displays protection status, date and time of last update, date and time of last scans, signature version and program version.
 Users can run updates, quick scans and full scans.
 You can hide the interface and alerts completely by means of policy, if you so choose.